 It usually occurs in the coastal areas of the northern regions of Asia, North America, Europe, Greenland, and Antarctica.

 It is also further divided into various types such as ET and EF.
 ET refers to Polar Tundra where the soil in the form of permafrost can be seen and EF refers to Polar Ice Caps that are permanently frozen.

-There are various merits of the Koppen climate classification system which Re mentioned below:
+There are numerous merits of the Koppen climate classification system, out of which some are mentioned below:

-This Koppen climate structure and division is quantitative in nature.
+The Koppen climate structure is quantitative in nature along with its division.

-The classification is so vast that it generally covers all kinds of climate patterns found on the Earth.
+The Koppen climate classification system is very vast, so much so that it actually covers all the types of climate patterns as well as conditions that are found on the Earth.

-This classification has ignored various features such as intensity of the precipitation, cloud coverage, number of rainy days, variations in the temperature or precipitation, etc.
+The Koppen climate classification system ignores various features.
+These include the intensity of the precipitation, number of rainy days, cloud coverage, variations in temperature or precipitation, and much more.

-In this system, Koppen has also ignored the importance of air masses in climate formation which plays a huge role in Climatology.
+In this system of Koppen climate classification, Koppen also ignored the air masses and their significance in the climate formation that contribute a lot in Climatology.